vitabletech/SnippetMaster/README.md

+Welcome to SnippetMaster - a VS Code extension to boost your productivity.

+## Introduction

+Exciting news!
+We have just published our first VS Code extension and it might just be the tool you need to boost your productivity.
+Check it out [here](https://marketplace.visualstudio.com/items?itemName=vitabletech.snippetmaster).
 # SnippetMaster

 SnippetMaster is a Visual Studio Code extension that provides custom code snippets for a variety of programming languages.
 With SnippetMaster, you can save time and increase your productivity by quickly inserting common code patterns and snippets.